 International students must meet college admission standards and certify other requirements before registering.
-International students should apply for admission to NPC at least 90 days prior to the beginning of the term they wish to attend.
 For questions concerning student rights and obligations, contact the United States Department of Citizenship and Immigration Services.
 The Citizenship and Immigration Services website is uscis.gov.

-Northland Pioneer College does not serve as legal adviser or representative in lieu of the United States Department of Citizenship and Immigration Services, and cannot be responsible for addressing requests for advice concerning government policy or government policy interpretation.
+Northland Pioneer College does not serve as legal advisor or representative in lieu of the United States Department of Citizenship and Immigration Services, and cannot be responsible for addressing requests for advice concerning government policy or government policy interpretation.
 Questions governing visa application and Citizenship and Immigration Services requirements are to be directed to the appropriate governing entity.